jerry129y/Lecture-notes/README.md

 # Lecture-notes

-This is a Lecture note of courses I took recently in my Ph.D. in statistics.
+This is a Lecture note of courses that I took recently in my Ph.D. in statistics.

 ## Chapter 1: High-dimensional statistics
 This Chapter is based on Spring 2022 STAT 946 - Topics in Statistics: High dim in Statistics (Instructor: Dr. David Saunders, Adam Kolkiewicz) and STAT 946 Fall 2021 (Instructor: Dr. Aukosh Jagannath) at UWaterloo.